ankitpahwa111/yoyoPizza/README.md

      6. Write contact number

      Order Placed.

+     ` How to view status of order `
-     now Customer able to see their order status by entering their contact number again which is given before by customer.
+     Now Customer able to see their order status by entering their contact number again which is given before by customer.

   ## Demo :